harendra-kumar/concise-haskell/language/03-transform-and-combine.rst

 Haskell expressions are made of functions applied to terms.
 Every term in an expression has a unique `type` associated with it.
 A type is a label that determines the legal values that the data can assume.
-A function application in an expression is the `only way` to combine values and produce new values.
+A function application in an expression is the `only way` to combine terms and produce new terms.
 The typechecker knows what type of arguments a function expects and if the types applied to it do not match compilation fails.
 The type of an expression is inferred from the type resulting from the outermost function application in